Dmumladz3/Epam-course-module1/modules/25. Spring Core/Homework.md

 8. Create several integration tests that instantiate the Application Context directly, lookup facade bean and perform some real-life scenario (e.g. create user, then create event, then book ticket for this event for the user, then cancel it).
 (10 points)

-Extra mile (optional, should be done when previous items are complete) (40 points):
+Extra mile (optional, should be done when previous items are complete):

     Use "p" namespace to define properties

     Use SLF4J API for logging, configure Spring to use SLF4J and add some Spring logging output to common application log.

 Page BreakTotal mark is 100.
-100 points for regular homework and 40 points for extra mile.